What do you mean by ‘officially recognised’ charitable status?

 What is the Trustee Financial Declaration?

 The Trustee Financial Declaration is a document signed by a Trustee of the charity which states that the charity is financially sound and confirms that any grant awarded will be for the benefit of residents of the United Kingdom.
 The text to be used for the Trustee Financial Declaration can be found below, and on the on-line application form.
-The text needs to be copied onto headed paper, signed by a Trustee, scanned and then attached to the application form where indicated.
+The text needs to be copied onto headed paper, signed by a Trustee, and then posted along with the additional supporting documents.

 “As a current trustee of and for and on behalf of the charity I hereby warrant and confirm that as at the date of this application the charity is financially sound, is not insolvent nor is it considering any insolvency procedure or entering into any arrangement (formal or informal) with its creditors.
 I am duly authorised by the charity to make this declaration.
 I understand that any inaccurate disclosure or failure to make proper disclosure in this regard will render the grant immediately repayable to The D’Oyly Carte Charitable Trust upon demand.
-I confirm that any grant awarded by The D’Oyly Carte Charitable Trust will be used by this charity for the benefit of residents of the United Kingdom.”
+I confirm that any grant awarded by The D’Oyly Carte Charitable Trust will be used by this charity for the benefit of residents of the United Kingdom.
+I enclose a completed Bank Details Form in accordance with your requirements and am able to confirm the bank account details for our charity to receive funds in relation to this application.”